cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-user-reference-ui-react/README.md

-## Getting started with the ACP Identity Pools Self-service UI reference app
+## Getting started with the ACP Identity Pools User Auth React Reference App

 > **IMPORTANT!** Before you begin, please make sure you have gone through the README guide in the main directory of this repository, and set up the ACP prerequisites.
 This guide is focused only on operational setup for this app.

-This self-service UI app is a React.js project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This auth and profile management UI app is a React.js project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It offers the following features:

 - Customized, brandable login page that works with a custom IDP